micahbolen/Smart-PHP-Config-File/README.md

 5) Follow the inline instructions in config.php

 6) Copy all four files to your working directory wherever your PHP project's configuration file is located.

+7) If necessary in your environment, tell version control to ignore some/all of the configuration files.